wapil05/term-project-memomatch/Readme.md

 ### Client-Server Communication
 *TODO: Which approaches to a client-server communication did you use?
 Outline why you have made that choice and detail some challenges that you encountered.*

+We used [*PartyKit*](https://docs.partykit.io/how-partykit-works) for Client-Server Communication.
+The reason for our choice was, that PartyKit provides multiple App exampels for different use cases, which developer can use as a foundation.
+In our case we build our Game Setup on top of a [community starter template](https://docs.partykit.io/examples/starter-kits/game-starter-nextjs-redux/) for turn-based multiplayer games with Next.js.

+It was fascinating for us, how real the real-time experience feels with PartyKit! ✨

+The one and only barrier was to get an overview at first and to understand how the Client-Server Communication works.
+After that, the implementation of PartyKit works nearly trouble-free.

 ### Testing
 *TODO: Did you integrate tests into you application.
 If yes, which sorts of tests were you running?
 Did you feel that the precense of the tests made certain development tasks easier / result in a more stable application?*